codio/knowledge/source/instructors/admin/orgbilling.rst

 ----------------------------
 Codio offers the option to provide licenses through your institution's campus bookstore.
 This enables students, especially those using financial aid, to purchase an access code directly from the bookstore.
 The access code serves as the Codio license.
 When students first access their Codio account, they simply enter the access code to activate their license.

 Only one access code is required per student even if the student is enrolled in multiple courses.
 Instructors provide students with information on how to use the code, and additional guidance is available on each student's page.
-Note, the setup is institution specific.
+Note that the setup is institution-specific.

 Any unsold access codes will remain active and can be used in subsequent semesters.